Lisa Ashton

-Lisa Ashton (born 27 August 1970) is an English professional darts player who competes in Professional Darts Corporation (PDC) events and previously competed in World Darts Federation (WDF) and British Darts Organisation (BDO) events.
+Lisa Ashton (born 27 August 1970) is an English professional darts player who competes in both Professional Darts Corporation (PDC) and World Darts Federation (WDF) events and previously competed in British Darts Organisation (BDO) events.
 She is a four-time BDO Women's World Champion.
-She won the Women's World Matchplay in 2025 and has won 18 PDC Women's Series titles.
+She won the Women's World Matchplay in 2025 and has won 20 PDC Women's Series titles.
 She held a PDC Tour Card from 2020 to 2021, having become the first woman to win a tour card at Q-School.

 Nicknamed "the Lancashire Rose", Ashton topped the Women's Series rankings in 2020 and 2022.
-She is also a three-time World Masters champion and a three-time winner of the BDO World Trophy.
+She is a three-time World Masters champion and a three-time winner of the BDO World Trophy.

 Career

-Ashton reached the quarter-finals of the 2007 Women's World Masters, beating 1996 finalist Heike Jenkins (Ernst) in the last 16 before losing to Rilana Erades.
-The next year, she reached the semi-finals, beating Anne Kirk in the last 16 and then beat Australia's Cathy Shaw, before losing to eventual winner Francis Hoenselaar.
+Ashton reached the quarter-finals of the 2007 Women's World Masters, beating Heike Jenkins (Ernst) in the last 16 before losing to Rilana Erades.
+The next year, she reached the semi-finals, defeating Anne Kirk in the last 16 and then beat Cathy Shaw, before losing to eventual winner Francis Hoenselaar.

 Ashton then won the 2008 Women's Zuiderduin Masters, beating Trina Gulliver in the final.
 Ashton qualified for the 2009 Women's World Championship and made her debut at the event.
 She met Gulliver once more in the quarter-finals but was beaten 2–0.
-In 2010, Ashton got as far as the semi-finals of the Winmau World Masters, where she lost to Francis Hoenselaar 4–2.
-In 2011, Ashton defeated Trina Gulliver 4–1 to win the Winmau World Masters.
-Ashton reached the final of the 2013 BDO World Darts Championship after defeating both Deta Hedman and Sharon Prins 2–0, before she eventually lost to Anastasia Dobromyslova 2–1.
+In 2010, Ashton advanced to the semi-finals of the Winmau World Masters, where she lost to Francis Hoenselaar 4–2.
+In 2011, Ashton defeated Gulliver 4–1 to win the Winmau World Masters.
+Ashton reached the final of the 2013 BDO World Darts Championship, after defeating both Deta Hedman and Sharon Prins 2–0, before she eventually lost to Anastasia Dobromyslova 2–1.

 Ashton hit ten 180s on her way to winning the 2014 BDO World Darts Championship at the Lakeside Country Club, which had 16 women qualifiers for the first time in its history.
-She defeated Aileen de Graaf in the first round, which went to a sudden death deciding leg.
-She then defeated Tamara Schuur in the Quarter Finals.
-She then beat Anastasia Dobromyslova, in the semi-final, surviving 6 match darts, before eventually going on to beat Deta Hedman in the final, 3–2.
+She defeated Aileen de Graaf in the first round, which went to a sudden-death deciding leg.
+She then defeated Tamara Schuur in the quarter-finals, and Dobromyslova in the semi-finals, surviving six match darts, before beating Hedman in the final, 3–2.
 She successfully defended her title in 2015 with a 3–1 win over Fallon Sherrock.
-Ashton then won the BDO World Trophy, by defeating Anastasia Dobromyslova in the final.
-At the Winmau World Masters, she lost in the final to Aileen de Graaf after missing six match darts.
+Ashton then won the BDO World Trophy, by defeating Dobromyslova in the final.
+At the Winmau World Masters, she lost in the final to de Graaf after missing six match darts.